 Davidson Center: The Byzantine Neighborhood

-The second compound in Davidson Center Archaelogical Park shows the remains of a Christian neighborhood from the Byzantine period; whose inhabitants lived on the ruins of a Jewish neighborhood from the Second Temple period.
-The neighborhood was densely built at the end of the fourth century in the eastern part of the Ophel, and included churches, a monastery, a hostel, workshops, shops and residences.
+The second compound in Davidson Center Archaeological Park shows the remains of a Christian neighborhood from the Byzantine period; whose inhabitants lived on the ruins of a Jewish neighborhood from the Second Temple period.
+The neighborhood was densely built at the end of the fourth century in the eastern part of the Ophel and included churches, a monastery, a hostel, workshops, shops, and residences.
 The finds are rich in mosaic floors, some of which have geometric decorations.
 This neighborhood seems to have been destroyed with the Persian occupation in 614, and not restored.